JohnAD/RJSON/README.md

 *Duplicate keys ("type") in subtending "pet" object not allowed in RJSON*

-It *might* seem like this rule violates rule #1: "Compatible with the JSON spec."
+It *might* seem like this rule violates goal #1: "Compatible with the JSON spec."
 However, it is this author's contention that it does not.
 If curious, I've discussed this subject in FAR TOO MUCH DETAIL in another document: [JSON_DUPLICATE_NAMES](JSON_DUPLICATE_NAMES.md)

 ### `DATA TYPES 3` - Use a repeatable order for the fields of an object